kurtmweber/CosmOS/doc/Devices.md

 * Virtio Devices
 * Swap devices

 These devices should expose an attach() API, and an unattach() API which can dynamically register and unregister the devices via the device manager.
+The device manager functions attach_device and detach_device are used provided for use by device attach and unattach

 # Initialization